 - Keep customer data, operational knowledge, and decision authority closer to the business when local or private AI is the better path.

-- Bring proof, governance, and launch evidence to industries that cannot afford reckless AI adoption.
+- Bring testing, governance, and launch records to industries that cannot afford reckless AI adoption.

-- Help small and medium-sized businesses compete with the capability of much larger organizations.
+- Help smaller companies, growth teams, and focused enterprise divisions compete with the capability of much larger organizations.

 05